gridsusc/mindspark-10-team-Renaissaince/README.md

 # mindspark-10-team-Renaissaince
 This application can recognize your emotion from photo or speech using ML models.
 It will recommend some songs that are fit to your emotions.
+If you fail into bad emotions many times, it will give you a warning.
 It is good for your mental health.

 Disclaimer: